sensiolabs/StorybookBundle/README.md

 ## Customizing the preview iframe

-To customize the iframe where your stories are rendered, you can create a preview template:
+To customize the iframe where your stories are rendered, you can override the preview template provided by the bundle:

 ```twig
 {# templates/bundles/@StorybookBundle/preview.html.twig #}